OpenNews/opennews-website/_posts/2021-01-25-speaker-rider-process.md

 There’s lots of work still to do, but I hope this rider can be a small concrete piece that helps push our industry where we need it to be.

+<p class="divider"></p>

-Thank you all those who have pushed and continue to push for meaningfully inclusive events, including those linked in the rider and this blog post; to [Emma Carew Grovum](https://emmacarewgrovum.com/), [Lena Groeger](https://lenagroeger.com/), [S. Mitra Kalita](http://mitrakalita.com/), and [John Keefe](https://johnkeefe.net/) for providing invaluable feedback; and to our friends and colleagues for supporting this work.
+_Thank you all those who have pushed and continue to push for meaningfully inclusive events, including those linked in the rider and this blog post; to [Emma Carew Grovum](https://emmacarewgrovum.com/), [Lena Groeger](https://lenagroeger.com/), [S. Mitra Kalita](http://mitrakalita.com/), and [John Keefe](https://johnkeefe.net/) for providing invaluable feedback; and to our friends and colleagues for supporting this work._